gwenker/screan/README.md

 # screan
-Project plugged to leankit with a better IHM to pratice scrum.
+Project plugged to leankit with a better IHM to practice scrum.